Ram Dhan

 Ram Dhan (1 July 1921 – 23 May 2001) was an Indian politician and freedom fighter.
 He represented Lalganj in Lok Sabha a number of times.
 Ram Dhan was arrested on the night when Emergency was declared by Indira Gandhi.

 Early life

-Ram Dhan was born on 1 July 1921 in a Dalit family at Azampur in Azamgarh district of Uttar Pradesh.
+Ram Dhan was born on 1 July 1921 in a Raidas family of Chamar at Azampur in Azamgarh district of Uttar Pradesh.
 He attended Central Hindu College (now Banaras Hindu University) and was awarded Bachelor of Law degree at Law College, BHU.
 He joined the Socialist movement and grew close to leaders like Jayaprakash Narayan and Acharya Narendra Dev.
 But later he joined Congress.

 In 1963, he married Chandrawati Devi.
 The couple had two son and two daughters.
 He also served as a correspondent of Aaj and Sansar of Varanasi, Swatantra Bharat of Lucknow and Amrit Bazar Patrika of Allahabad.

 Political career

 Before 1947, he took part in many freedom struggles.
 He was detained under Defence of India Rules for 2 years for taking part in the Quit India Movement in 1942.
 He joined the Socialist movement but in 1960 he joined Congress party.
 He was member of 4th, 5th Lok Sabha, representing Lalganj on Congress ticket.
 He was arrested under Maintenance of Internal Security Act (MISA) during Emergency.
 He was among the few in Congress who were arrested along with Chandra Shekhar, Mohan Dharia and Krishan Kant.

 In 1977, he was elected as Lok Sabha MP on Janata Party ticket from Lalganj Lok Sabha constituency.
 He was also made General Secretary of Janata Party, but when Morarji Desai was declared as Prime Minister instead of Jagjivan Ram, he resigned in protest.
 Later he joined Congress but along with VP Singh he resigned from Congress and formed Janata Dal.